These LEMON BLUEBERRY SCONES make me do a Happy Dance.

 In very cold butter.
 Do not take the butter out of the refrigerator until you are ready to grate it.

-Fold in your milk, buttermilk, or heavy cream.
+- Fold in your heavy cream mix with your egg.
 Use your hands to make sure all dry ingredients are moist.
 Stop working the dough when you see no more dry ingredients and it will form a ball.

 Lemon Blueberry Scones